 Engraving is generally used to present hallmarks or various information, predominantly starting with the brand itself on the movement.
 It can also be used to decorate and personalize the parts with true work of arts.

 Several methods are used to engrave movements.
 For large scale production, engraving is achieved with CNC machines, lasers, chemicals or pantographs.
 Hand-engraving, a very complex, time-consuming and rarefied art, makes a huge difference.
 Under a microscope, one will spot roughly cut lines, imperfections that catch the light which adds unique brilliance.

 A concave chamfer around the screw heads or jewels is carved and polished.
 The hole has been previously machined.
 The irregular rims of the drilled holes may be polished by hand.

 Even the smallest parts such as screws are subject to exquisite finishing embellishing the movement.
 Screws are polished to add brilliance.
 They are often blued, a traditional finish with captivating hues.

-Even If some brands chose industrial polishing or blueing techniques (chemical blueing), high-end manufacturers still work using century-old gestures.
-Screw heads are polished by hand to a mirror polish, rubbing them patiently.
+Even If some brands chose industrial polishing or blueing techniques (chemical blueing), high-end manufactures still work using century-old gestures.
+Screw heads are finished by hand to a mirror polish, rubbing them patiently.
 They are then thermally blued.
-During this delicate process performed with a flame for small productions, screws must be heated at a very precise temperature to obtain the right identical colour.
+During this delicate process performed with a flame for small productions, screws must be heated at a very precise temperature to obtain the desired colour.

 The pinion leaves and other working parts of the wheels are polished or burnished while these operations should not modify their functional shape.